 If illness is apparent or if a child has thrown up or had a fever within the past 24 hours, parents should not send their child to school.
 In cases of pink eye, a child should not return to school until he/she has been on medication for 24 hours.
+Upon return to school, a doctor's note will be required.

-Students with chronic or severe illnesses/conditions may be required to provide verification from a physician that they are able to return to school and will not pose a health risk to other students.
+Students with chronic or severe illnesses/conditions who are absent for more than three consecutive days will be required to provide verification from a physician that they are able to return to school and will not pose a health risk to other students.